Resistance: Retribution

 Resistance: Retribution is a 2009 third-person shooter video game developed by Bend Studio and published by Sony Computer Entertainment for the PlayStation Portable.
 It is a spin-off of the Resistance series, set between Resistance: Burning Skies and Resistance 2, and the first to not be developed by Insomniac Games.
-Sony had discontinued online support for the game.
+Sony has discontinued online support for the game.

 An emulated version of the game was released on February 20, 2024, for the PlayStation 4 and PlayStation 5.